-- 14.7.1 In order that an injured driver may be removed from the car in his seat following an accident, all cars must be fitted with a seat complying with the FIA Specification for Extractable Seats in Open Cockpit Cars. - 14.7.2 If the seat is secured, it must be done so with no more than two bolts.
-If bolts are used they must : - a) Be clearly indicated and easily accessible to rescue crews. - b) Be fitted vertically. - c) Be removable with the same tool for all teams and which is issued to all rescue crews. - 14.7.3 The seat must be equipped with receptacles which permit the fitting of belts to secure the driver and one which will permit the fitting of a head stabilisation device.
-The receptacles must be easily accessible to resuce crews. - 14.7.4 The seat must be removable without the need to cut or remove any of the seat belts.
+- 14.7.1 In order that an injured driver may be removed from the car in his seat following an accident, all cars must be fitted with a seat complying with the FIA Specification for Extractable Seats in Open Cockpit Cars. - 14.7.2 The seat shall be firmly retained longitudinally and laterally with no more than four pins.
+The pins must engage the Extractable Seat in its operational position by a minimum of 10mm measured along their axis - 14.7.3 The seat must be equipped with receptacles which permit the fitting of belts to secure the driver and one which will permit the fitting of a head stabilisation device.
+The receptacles must be easily accessible to resuce crews. - 14.7.4 The seat must be removable along the direction normal to the reference plane without the need to cut or remove any of the seat belts.

 A test must be carried out on the seat when fitted to a fully representative car with the driver present.
 Once the buckle has been released it must be possible to extract the seat from the car without any further adjustment of the harness.
-The seat must be moved in a direction following the vertical axis of the car.

 14.7.5 Any seat made from foam must be covered with a non-flammable and non-combustible material.
+The cladding materials shall be tested for flammability in accordance with ISO standard 3795.
+The speed of combustion shall be less than or equal to 75 mm/min.
 The thickness of any foam insert is limited to maximum 50mm.